 Planning a trip to London?
-Here’s my guide to the Henry VII Chapel in Westminster Abbey.
+You’ll want to see the stunning Henry VII Chapel in Westminster Abbey.

 The chapel was dedicated to the Blessed Virgin Mary in 1503.
 It’s known as the Henry VII Chapel, although technically its name is the Lady Chapel.